VedantDubey/Code-Projects/README.md

 # Java-Projects
-This repository is where I store my completed Java projects.
+This repository is where I store my completed Java and C++ projects.